Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 The `cachedSearchResult` field is static and that was breaking the isolation between tests.
 Even though they were using different instances of `RealTimeGalleryAdsRepository` in each test, they were sharing the same value of the `cachedSearchResult` field because static state is associated with the class.
 So a new public method, `resetCache`, was added to the class only to ensure isolation between different tests.

-Adding code to your production code base only in order to enable unit testing is a unit testing anti-pattern<a href="#nota7"><sup>[7]</sup></a>, but they didn’t know how to get rid of the `resetCache` method, and that’s why I was called in to help.
+Adding code to your production code base just to enable unit testing is a unit testing anti-pattern<a href="#nota7"><sup>[7]</sup></a>, but they didn’t know how to get rid of the `resetCache` method, and that’s why I was called in to help.

 Let’s examine the tests in `RealTimeGalleryAdsRepositoryTests` to see if they can point to more fundamental design problems.